Which toll-free service is right for my business?

 The numbers can be customised to spell out words that represent a business name or monikers that can be easily remembered by your customers which can be very useful in sales and convenient for your clients.

 Both numbers are nationwide numbers without any geographical limitations or markers.
 They are not restricted to any provider, which means they are portable and belong to you till you decide to port it away to another provider.

 |2||10-digit number capable of being assigned to any phone system||10-digit number capable of being assigned to any phone system|

 |3||Not limited to any geographical boundary within Australia.||Nationwide reach.
 Not limited to any geographical location|

 |4||Not restricted to any provider.
 Can be easily ported away to another provider||Not restricted to any provider.
 Can be easily ported away to another provider|

 DIFFERENCES BETWEEN 1300 AND 1800 NUMBERS

 The only difference between 1300 and 1800 numbers is due to the way the calls are billed.
-Account holders are billed for all incoming calls to 1300 to 1800 numbers, however, call rates to 1300 are normally lower than their counterpart because the cost of the call is shared between the Caller and the Account holder.
+Account-holders are charged for all incoming calls to 1300 to 1800 numbers, however, call rates to 1300 usually are lower than their counterpart because the cost of the call is shared between the Caller and the Account holder.

-There are various factors that determine the cost of a call to 1800 or 1300 number:
+Various factors determine the cost of a call to 1800 or 1300 number:

 - National Calls – calls from landlines within Australia